 Q. Do I need to submit a personal statement?
 If so, what should be included in it?

 Applicants will be asked to include a personal statement as part of the online application.
 If you are applying for more than one scholarship from the American Library Association, you may be asked to submit more than one personal statement and you will be alerted during the online application process as to what statements are required to complete your application.
-Applicants for Spectrum Scholarships will be prompted to provide a personal statement of 5000 characters (approximately 500-1000 words depending on word length) or less answering the following questions: Please describe how you have fostered inclusiveness in the organizations or institutions in which you participate (1 paragraph).
-Why do you wish to pursue a career in library and information science (1-2 paragraphs)?
-Describe how your selection as a Spectrum Scholar and participation in the Spectrum Leadership Institute would improve your contributions to diverse communities of library users (1-2 paragraphs).
+Applicants for Spectrum Scholarships will be prompted to provide a personal statement of 5000 characters (approximately 500-1000 words depending on word length) or less answering the following questions: While the financial benefit of being a Spectrum Scholar is clear, it is important to recognize the ongoing benefits of being part of our community.
+How do you plan to benefit from and give back to Spectrum’s community building efforts?
+How does our mission of making social justice part of everybody's everyday work in LIS align with your study and career goals and experiences?

 Q. Do I need to submit any references?